rfluethi/German-translation-for-Lesson-WordPress-essentials-Domains-and-hosting/README.md

 - **Content:** Licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.
   You can read the full license text [here](https://creativecommons.org/licenses/by/4.0/legalcode).

-Note: Certain assets, such as logos or third-party media, may be subject to separate copyright restrictions.
-Refer to the documentation or original resources for more details.
+Note: Please note that certain assets, such as logos or third-party media, may have separate copyright restrictions.
+Check the documentation or original sources for details.

 ## Contact

-For questions or suggestions, please contact the project maintainer at [mail@rfluethi.com](mailto:mail@rfluethi.com).
-You can also join community discussions on [WordPress Slack](https://make.wordpress.org/chat/) for interactive support.
+For any questions or suggestions, feel free to reach out to the project maintainer at [mail@rfluethi.com](mailto:mail@rfluethi.com).
+You can also join the discussion on [WordPress Slack](https://make.wordpress.org/chat/) for community support.